matpasternak/fpl_22_23/README.md

 | For each own goal | -2 |

-Data used for this project is from Anand Vaastav [FPL Historical Dataset](https://github.com/vaastav/Fantasy-Premier-League)
+## Project description

-The goal of this project is to analysis diffrent statistics and find impact of these on points and also with this conclusions search for undervalued players.
-Because in my opinion finding these kind of players before everyone else is a key to get to top ranks.
+The goal of this project is to analysis diffrent statistics and find impact of these on points and patterns.
+With this conclusions search for undervalued players.
+Because in my opinion finding these kind of players before everyone else is a key to get to top ranks which is having more points than opponents.
+This project aims to use statistical analysis to identify the best strategies for selecting a high-performing FPL team.

+#### Objective

+1. Identify key factors correlating with high FPL points.
+2. Evaluate player performance across teams and positions.
+3. Provide recommendations for optimal squad selection.

+##  Table Of Contents
+The project is splitted by two Jupyter Notebooks.

+1. Data preparation
+2. Data analysis
+	1. Introduction.
+Correlation analysis.
+	2. Team and position analysis.
+	3. Comparision relevant criteria.
+	4. Selecting most optimal squads.

+## Sources
+1. Data used for this project is from Anand Vaastav [FPL Historical Dataset](https://github.com/vaastav/Fantasy-Premier-League)
+2. Small library  [adjustText](https://github.com/Phlya/adjustText)  used for this project to automatic label placement for  `matplotlib` .